marcostolosa/vxug-scraper/README.md

 -------
 <br>

+> NOTE: ⚠️ THIS REPOSITORY WILL BE ARCHIVE FROM 07/30/2025 DUE TO CLOUDFLARE CAPTCHA ⚠️

 This tool recursively crawls, identifies downloadable files (.pdf, .zip, .7z), and saves them to a Download file.

 ### Features:-